crjaensch/OmniMorph/README.md

   --help                          Show this message and exit.

 Commands:
-  count          Count the number of records in a file. head           Print the first N records from a file. merge          Merge multiple files of the same or different formats... meta           Print the metadata of a file. random-sample  Randomly sample records from a file. schema         Print the schema for a file. stats          Print statistics about a file.
+  head           Print the first N records from a file. merge          Merge multiple files of the same or different formats... meta           Print the metadata of a file
+                 (JSON response with keys: file_size, created, modified, encoding, num_records, format). random-sample  Randomly sample records from a file. schema         Print the schema for a file. stats          Print statistics about a file.